top of page

 • Creating more open pathways.
 This improves flow and makes rooms feel larger.

-• Highlighting a favorite piece of furniture.
+• Highlighting a favourite piece of furniture.
 Position a cozy chair near a window or a statement table in a central spot.

 • Grouping seating areas for conversation.
 This encourages socializing and comfort.